AdwaitChavan/gtvp/README.md

 # Global Temperature vs Precipitation
-**data Science project with a goal to learn Machine Learning & Data Science via Python**
+**Data Science project with a goal to learn Machine Learning & Data Science via Python**

 Learn more about the data scientist here: https://www.linkedin.com/in/adwaitchavan/